Stamp Duty Calculator UK

 | No relief is available on purchases above £500,000. | |

-The relief is structurally generous: it is the only point in the UK property tax system where ordinary working people get a meaningful break against owners with multiple homes.
-Use it once if you can.
+The relief is structurally generous: it is one of the few points in the UK property tax system where first-time buyers get a meaningful break compared with owners of multiple homes.
 A first-time buyer purchasing at £400,000 pays £5,000 SDLT compared with the £7,500 a non-first-time buyer would owe on the same purchase, and the relief disappears the moment the price ticks above £500,000.

 Additional property surcharge